History of HINO

 Japan's first HINO BLUE RIBBON Hybrid articulated bus announced HINO PROFIA Hybrid heavy-duty truck announced

-Hino Indonesia Marks 500,000 Unit Production Achievement Hino achieved top position for heavy and medium-duty truck sales in Japan for the 45th consecutive year (2019)
+Hino Indonesia Marks 500,000 Unit Production Achievement Customer Technical Center exceeded 100,000 visitors Hino achieved top position for heavy and medium-duty truck sales in Japan for the 48th consecutive year (2020)